hwaengfan/dev-journal/dev-journal-backend/README.md

-To run this locally, make sure to set up a MySQL database server
+## To run this locally, make sure to:

+1. Set up a MySQL database server
+2. fill in the correct environment variables
+3. migrate the tables

 #### Create a .env file containing: